Side Effects of HIV Medicines

 • Key Points

-• High cholesterol (also called hyperlipidemia) refers to high levels of cholesterol in the blood.
-High cholesterol increases the risk of heart disease.
+• High cholesterol refers to high levels of total cholesterol in the blood, which increases the risk of heart disease for all people with or without HIV.

-• In people with HIV, treatment for high cholesterol may include changing an HIV treatment regimen to avoid taking HIV medicines that can increase cholesterol levels.
+• In people with HIV, treatment for high cholesterol may involve changing an HIV treatment regimen to avoid taking certain HIV medicines that can increase cholesterol levels.

 • What is high cholesterol?

-High cholesterol (also called hyperlipidemia) refers to high levels of cholesterol in the blood.
-Cholesterol is a waxy, fat-like substance made by the body.
-Cholesterol is also found in foods from animal sources, including egg yolks, meat, and cheese.
+High cholesterol (hyperlipidemia) refers to high levels of total cholesterol in the blood.
+Cholesterol is a waxy, fat-like substance made by the body and is also found in foods from animal sources, such as egg yolks, meat, and cheese.

-The body needs cholesterol to function properly but having too much can cause problems.
-High cholesterol increases the risk of heart disease.
+While the body needs cholesterol to function properly, too much (specifically LDL) can cause health problems.
+For example, high cholesterol increases the risk of cardiovascular disease.

-• What are risk factors for high cholesterol?
+• What are the risk factors for high cholesterol?

 The most common causes of high cholesterol are unhealthy lifestyle habits, including the following: